dsccommunity/CertificateDsc/ReadMe.md

 ### Unreleased

+- Fixed issue where xCertificate is not working when the PKI Module is not available.
+See [issue](https://github.com/PowerShell/xCertificate/issues/46)
 - Fixed issue where xCertReq does not process requested certificate when credentials parameter set and PSDscRunAsCredential not passed.
 See [issue](https://github.com/PowerShell/xCertificate/issues/49)

 ### 2.4.0.0